 Macy's (M) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the department store operator had gained 9.33% over the past month.
-This has outpaced the Retail-Wholesale sector's gain of 4.83% and the S&P 500's gain of 4.77% in that time.
+Coming into today, shares of the department store operator had gained 12.73% in the past month.
+In that same time, the Retail-Wholesale sector gained 5.03%, while the S&P 500 gained 4.56%.

-M will be looking to display strength as it nears its next earnings release, which is expected to be February 25, 2020.
-The company is expected to report EPS of $1.84, down 32.6% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $8.19 billion, down 3.11% from the year-ago period.
+Investors will be hoping for strength from M as it approaches its next earnings release, which is expected to be February 25, 2020.
+The company is expected to report EPS of $1.92, down 29.67% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.21 billion, down 2.87% from the year-ago period.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.42% higher.
 M currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, M currently has a Forward P/E ratio of 6.3.
-For comparison, its industry has an average Forward P/E of 10.15, which means M is trading at a discount to the group.
+In terms of valuation, M is currently trading at a Forward P/E ratio of 6.6.
+Its industry sports an average Forward P/E of 9.57, so we one might conclude that M is trading at a discount comparatively.

 Click to get this free report